 In Blenheim, kerbside pickups of official Council rubbish bags are carried out Monday to Friday.

 Each July a voucher for a pack of 52 official Council rubbish bags is posted to property owners.
 Additional bags can also be purchased throughout the year.

 There are several transfer stations operating in Marlborough.
 Refuse collected at transfer stations is transported to the regional landfills.

-Transfer Stations (TS), Re-Use Centre (RUC), Resource Recovery Centre (RRC), E-Waste and Greenfingers Composting facility.
+Transfer Stations (TS), Re-use Centre (RUC), Resource Recovery Centre (RRC), E-Waste and Greenwaste Acceptance Facility and Composting.

-Fees for transfer stations, landfill, refuse bags and Greenfingers Compost.
+Fees for transfer stations, landfill, refuse bags and Greenwaste Acceptance Facility and Composting.

 - Bluegums Landfill

 The Bluegums landfill has been engineered to high standards designed to control the adverse environmental effects of waste disposal.